Center for Agriculture and the Economy

 Leveraging expertise from the Kansas City Fed, the Center provides timely analysis of industry developments and conducts ongoing research on the agricultural economy.

-Strong demand for operating loans boosted farm lending activity at commercial banks in the fourth quarter of 2025.
+Large operating and livestock loans continued to drive strong growth in farm lending activity at commercial banks in the first...

 Meet Our Team